ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: ChartCoder Model

 \section{ChartCoder Model}

 After constructing the Chart2Code-160k, we aimed to leverage the data to enhance the capacities of MLLMs to generate code from charts.
-Unlike previous methods that rely on general LLMs with a low proportion of code in their training corpus, which limits their coding capabilities, we pioneer the use of Code LLMs to enhance the coding abilities of MLLMs from scratch.
+Unlike previous methods that rely on general LLMs with a low proportion of code in their training corpus, we pioneer the use of Code LLMs to enhance the coding abilities of MLLMs from scratch.